KevinSheeranxyj/KevinSheeranxyj/README.md

 # Hello, I'm Kevin Xie 👋

 ## About Me
-I am a Layer1 blockchain developer with a passion in open source projects and Web3 development, currently working in Shanghai in a Fin-tech Company.
+I am a Layer 1 blockchain developer with a passion in open source projects and Web3 development, currently working in Shanghai in a Fin-tech Company.

 ## Projects